 I can't change my life or live my dreams.
 It wouldn't work out for me.

-If you are ready to move forward and live the life you truly want, I invite you to call me for a free, 15-minute phone consultation at (720) 336-1734 to discuss my practice, your concerns and how life transitions counseling can help
+I invite you to call me for a free, 15-minute phone consultation at (720) 336-1734 to discuss my practice, your visions and goals and how remembering Soul can help you.